Skip to content

 Running the release script

-From your project root, run the release script with the desired platform:
+From your project root, run the release script with the desired platform and track/destination:

 ./scripts/release.sh all